buildbot/buildbot/master/docs/manual/upgrading/index.rst

 This section describes the process of upgrading from old versions of Buildbot.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

-   nine-upgrade
+   0.9-upgrade
-   new-style-steps
+   0.9-new-style-steps
-   worker-transition
+   0.9-worker-transition